 The 1983 comedy “Trading Places” is a classic for those who enjoy movies about Wall Street.

 It tells the story of two men, socialites living on opposite ends of the socioeconomic spectrum (Dan Aykroyd and Eddie Murphy), whose lives are turned around after they’re unwittingly switched as part of a bet are orchestrated by two successful brokers.
-When it comes to an understanding of what life is like on Wall Street, this film couldn’t be more accurate: you can never predict how events will unfold.
+When it comes to understanding what life is like on Wall Street, this film couldn’t be more accurate: you can never predict how events will unfold.

 The Wolf of Wall Street (2013)

-Martin Scorsese’s 2013 film based on the memoirs of Wall Street swindler Jordan Belfort may not be a comedy, but it is definitely one of the most accurate depictions of what life on Wall Street might entail.
+Martin Scorsese’s 2013 film based on the memoirs of Wall Street swindler Jordan Belfort may not be a comedy, but it is one of the most accurate depictions of what life on Wall Street might entail.

 The movie tells how Belfort (Leonardo DiCaprio) became successful in his early years working with stocks and bonds by leveraging information from contacts at blue-chip companies before being indicted for security fraud by the FBI in 1990.
-The Wolf of Wall Street shows viewers that success can come quickly to those who work hard enough, even if they happen to break some rules along the way.
+The Wolf of Wall Street shows viewers that success can come quickly to those who work hard enough, even if they break some rules along the way.